 We derive most of our advertising services revenue from fees we earn from our Internet media business.
-Approximately 90.6%, 91.5% and 90.2% of our total advertising revenue was derived from brand advertising for the years ended December 31, 2013, 2014 and 2015, respectively, with the remainder generated from advertisers in our search engine business.
+Approximately 91.5%, 90.2% and 84.6% of our total advertising revenue was derived from brand advertising services for the years ended December 31, 2014, 2015 and 2016, respectively, with the remainder mainly generated from our performance-based advertising business.

 We expect that the online advertising market in China will continue to grow as Internet usage in China increases and as more companies, in particular China-based companies in a variety of industries, accept the Internet as an effective advertising medium.
-Moreover, we expect that as the e-commerce industry further develops in China, there will be more small-to medium-size online businesses using our online advertising services to advertise or market their businesses and products.
+Moreover, we expect that as the e-commerce industry further develops in China, there will be more small- to medium-sized online businesses using our online advertising services to advertise or market their businesses and products.
 We also believe that the growth rate of mobile Internet advertising in China may increase at a faster rate than that of traditional PC-client advertising.
 We expect that such advertising will become an important advertising sector in China and competition in this area will be intense.